hms-dbmi/chromoscope/docs/presigned_urls.md

 &nbsp;
 ### CORS Configuration File

 AWS presigned URLs grant access to S3 bucket data to whoever has the URL, so it is recommended to protect URL access and [limit URL capabilities](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html#PresignedUrlUploadObject-LimitCapabilities) appropriately.
-To allow visualization of data via presigned URLs for the SVELT browser, set the [cross-origin resource sharing (CORS) configuration file](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ManageCorsUsing.html) for the S3 bucket containing the private data to the following, [using the S3 console](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html):
+To allow visualization of data via presigned URLs for the Chromoscope browser, set the [cross-origin resource sharing (CORS) configuration file](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ManageCorsUsing.html) for the S3 bucket containing the private data to the following, [using the S3 console](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html):

 ```json
 [